Pinyjwok/interactive-virtual-piano/README.md

 ### Recording and Playback
 - Record your own piano performances
-- Save recordings for later playback
+- Save recordings with custom names
-- Load and play preset melodies
+- Rename or delete saved recordings
+- Play back your recordings any time

 ## Technologies Used
 - HTML5